Nate now a depression, oil contractors found in Mexico

 Four Mexicans, two Americans and one Bangladeshi were among those rescued in the Bay of Campeche.
 Two other workers were found dead and one remains missing, Pemex said.

-The depression was 50 km south south-west of Tuxpan, with maximum sustained winds of 55 kph, the hurricane centre said in its midnight British time advisory.
-It is moving west, north-west at 13 kph.
+The depression was 30 miles south south-west of Tuxpan, with maximum sustained winds of 35 miles per hour, the hurricane center said in its 5:00 p.m.
+EDT advisory.
+It is moving west, north-west at eight mph.

 Veracruz is one of Mexico's top producers of coffee and sugar and flooding could damage recently planted crops.
 High moisture also can cause fungus in coffee beans and flooding and landslides that could affect transportation routes and delay exports.